rparini/cxroots/docs_src/roots.rst

 ----------------------

 It may be that something is known about the structure of the roots.
-The rootfinder can be told this using the *guessRootSymmetry* argument which should be a function of a complex number, $z$, which returns a list of roots assuming that :math:`z` is a root.
+The rootfinder can be told this using the *guessRootSymmetry* argument which should be a function of a complex number, :math:`z`, which returns a list of roots assuming that :math:`z` is a root.

 For example, if :math:`z_i` is a root of